Pernambuco: History and must-see attractions

 Unique territory

-The state of Pernambuco is a narrow strip of land that stretches timidly towards the coast – there are only 187 kilometres of coastline – only to extend into the hinterland for 724 kilometres.
+A glance at the map of Pernambuco is enough to realise the uniqueness of its territory.
+The state is a narrow strip of land that stretches along the coast – there are only 187 kilometres of coastline – and extends 724 kilometres into the hinterland.

 It was on this stretch of coast that the Portuguese nobleman Duarte Coelho landed in 1535 to take possession of the captaincy granted to him by Dom João III.

-The colonists found a coast protected by reef banks, which is why the Indians called the region Paranampuca – “sea that breaks on the rock” – a name that prevailed over the official Nova Lusitania.
+The colonists found a coastline protected by reefs, which is why the Indians called the region Paranampuca – “sea that breaks on the rock” – a name that prevailed over the official Nova Lusitânia.

 mapa de Pernambuco

-map of Pernambuco
+Map of Pernambuco

 Pernambuco Culture

-The Agreste region stands out for the production of authentic handicrafts of excellent quality.
-Finally, the Sertão is home to lands that hide a surprising and harsh poetry, reflecting the resistance and rich history of the Sertanejo people.
+For a deeper insight into Pernambuco’s culture, it is essential to visit the Zona da Mata, the birthplace of the rural Maracatu – a popular dance that combines elements of several folk dances.
+The Agreste is a region that stands out for the production of authentic handicrafts of excellent quality.
+Finally, the Sertão is home to lands that hide surprising and harsh poetry, reflecting the resistance and rich history of the Sertanejo people.

 Videos – Pernambuco’s main tourist attractions